 One of the most enduring sayings is “Cut your losses short and let your winners run.”
 Wise advice, but many investors/traders still appear to do the opposite, selling stocks after a small gain only to watch them head higher, or holding a stock with a small loss, only to see it worsen.

 2. It protects the capital.

 The mantra of trading is always to maximize the gain and protect the capital.
 That should be always be very clear to us as a trader.
-The greatest tragedy of a trader is when he sees his capital has slowly drowning and gets diluted.
+The greatest tragedy of a trader is when he sees his capital slowly drowning and shrinking.

 Some have even got so depressed to the point that they have totally abandoned trading, sold their stocks, and have turned their backs from the stock market.
 We don’t want the same fate to happen to us, so we need to be always careful on our funds.